any-docs/zig/content/operators/index.md

 # {{ $frontmatter.title }}

 There is no operator overloading.
-When you see an operator in Zig, you know that it is doing something from this table, and nothing else.
+When you see an operator in Zig, you know that it is doing something from below, and nothing else.

 ## Addition
 ::: code-group